May 15th 2019 – By: William Larsen – Civilians News – “News For All Views”

-In 2009, General Motors was actively seeking 16.6 billion dollars in government subsidies.
-That year, the automaker requested funds in order to insure their retiree’s pensions, as well as produce more eco-friendly electric cars.
+In 2009, General Motors was actively lobbying…. for 16.6 billion dollars in government subsidies.
+That year, the automaker requested government funds… in order to insure their retiree’s pensions, as well as produce more eco-friendly electric cars.

-Furthermore, at that time, this request for government funds drew wide-spread skepticism… predominately over the issue of government spending.
-In fact, this issue was given plenty of media coverage at that time, so much so, that The Wall Street Journal even remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens, for that amount of money.”
+Furthermore, at that time… this request for government funds drew wide-spread skepticism… predominately over the issue of government spending.
+In fact, this issue was given plenty of media coverage at that time, so much so, that The Wall Street Journal remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens, for that amount of money.”

-Now, 10 years later, I ask the question, “was that skepticism fair?”
+Now, 10 years later… I ask the question, “was that skepticism fair?”
 Especially in the wake of how automakers have conducted business since that time… For example, I almost never see a Chevy Volt out on the road, which was one of GM’s main selling points, when lobbying for those funds.
-Nevertheless, let’s re-examine this debate, from 10 years ago.
+Nevertheless, let’s re-examine this debate… from 10 years ago.

-In particular, what stands out to me isn’t the vast sum of money GM requested….. or the fact that GM has yet to deliver on it’s promises to offer more modern, electric cars….. but instead what stands out to me, is the retirement plans, for which GM sought to subsidize……
+In particular, what stands out to me isn’t the vast sum of money that GM requested….. or that GM has yet to deliver on it’s promises, particularly pertaining to providing customers more, “eco friendly,” electric cars….. but instead what stands out to me, is the retirement plans, for which GM sought to subsidize……

-Specifically, when’s the last time the American public heard the words, “30 and out?”
+Specifically, when’s the last time America heard the words, “30 and out?”

 I faintly recall, sometime during George W. Bush Jr.’s tenure, there was talk of, “30 and out retirement plans,” for a short period of time.
 That was back in 2003, when, “30 and out,” was briefly mentioned as a political buzz word, used to encourage the Bush tax cuts.
 Now, I can’t say with any certainty how that debate ended… mostly because I was in high school at that time, however, I do recall that the tax cuts didn’t pass.
-Nevertheless, in retrospect…… how has that debate concerning, “30 and out retirement plans,” not resurfaced in the American media since?
+Nevertheless, in retrospect…… how has that debate concerning, “30 and out retirement plans,” not re-surfaced in the American media?

 “30 and out?”